-Figure 6.
-3– Architecture of a scalable NLP pipeline deployment.
+Figure 6.3: Architecture of a scalable NLP pipeline deployment.
 Client requests are routed through a load balancer to containerized services running Hugging Face pipelines, which are monitored in real-time using observability tools.
 This setup ensures consistent performance

 Containerization